 And how come ‘leader Merkel’ appears so ‘strong and healthy’?
-As the next chart shows, Germany is well ‘watered’, enjoying a spending level significantly above the trend that prevailed during 1995 – 2006.
+As the next chart shows, Germany is well ‘watered’, enjoying a spending level close to the trend that prevailed during 1992 – 2005.

 You shouldn´t ask ‘thirsty’ people to stay away from ‘water’ by way of ‘fiscal austerity’.
 The solution requires that the ECB ‘placate the thirst’ by restoring nominal spending to a level that allows the most affected countries to ‘get up and walk’!